 Initially research focused on the development of small molecule drugs that were designed to block CGRP receptors.

 However, while these were effective in acute treatment of migraine, there were a number of issues, including signals of liver toxicity with some.
-Development is continuing for some of these agents.

 Extensive clinical trials are ongoing to confirm the efficacy and evaluate the safety of these new treatments.